ljuvela/GlottDNN/README.md

     in IEEE/ACM Transactions on Audio, Speech, and Language Processing.
     doi: 10.1109/TASLP.2018.2835720.
 ```

+The paper also contains a technical details of the vocoder

 If the software is to be deployed in commercial products, permission must be asked from Aalto University
     (please contact: lauri.juvela@aalto.fi , manu.airaksinen@aalto.fi or paavo.alku@aalto.fi).